 The one that asks clear questions about your partner’s desires and feelings.

-Yet while when we cultivate the skill to notice what works, it’s great, but there are limitations.
+Yet while when we cultivate the skill to notice what works, it’s great, there are limitations.
 We only learn what our partner likes when we’ve done it.
 What about when we haven’t done it, yet?
 And what do we know about our lover’s fantasy life?
 Fantasy reveals deeper desires not yet played out.
 While we might not want our fantasy realized in sex play, because some fantasies are best kept … fantasy, everyone deserves the privilege of revealing their deeper sexual thoughts to someone worthy of that kind of trust.
 Thoughtful, well-put questions are a gift you can give your lover.
-They’re a portal to higher level of intimacy.
+They’re a portal to a higher level of intimacy.

 The one that agrees to cultivate your own unique sexual identity rather than striving to become what others believe is sexually “normal”.

-Our sex manuals found new homes at the half price book stores years ago.
+Our sex manuals found new homes at the half-price book stores years ago.
 Actually, I don’t think they paid us anything for them.
 Probably because the books weren’t worth anything.
 They did more harm than good.

 What’s normal sexually and what’s sexually OK between people has traveled an interesting journey.
-It’s made it’s way from the end of a wagging finger of “You mind your ways!” to the sex manuals I now don’t own where boundaries of permissibility were religiously and culturally established, to, in the last couple of decades, seminar and church conference rooms where we learned to suppress our sexual desire, agonize over natural fantasy and learn the lofty principles of “purity”, to the most recent manifestation of “normal” — the platforms of ranting religious politicians thinking that voters having creative sex is akin to the horror a two-year-old running with a scissors in a kindergarten full of other child voters.
+It’s made its way from the end of a wagging finger of “You mind your ways!” to the sex manuals I now don’t own where boundaries of permissibility were religiously and culturally established, to, in the last couple of decades, seminar and church conference rooms where we learned to suppress our sexual desire, agonize over natural fantasy and learn the lofty principles of “purity”, to the most recent manifestation of “normal” — the platforms of ranting religious politicians thinking that voters having creative sex is akin to the horror a two-year-old running with scissors in a kindergarten full of other child voters.

 The one where you choose ways to cultivate sexual curiosity, exploration, daring, fantasy and adventure in your love-making.

 It’s a conversation that follows the above very well and maybe one saved for when you’re feeling particularly creative.
-Think sexual brain storming.
+Think sexual brainstorming.

-None of us want to become sexual automotans: kiss… thrust… release… sleep.
+None of us want to become sexual automatons: kiss… thrust… release… sleep.
 This is the conversation where you’re daring enough with your sexual partner to fire up your creative energies and ask, “What if…?”
 “What if we tried…?” or “Would you be willing to…?”

 This is a conversation where prepositions and prepositional phrases are particularly useful.
 If you’re not acquainted with that part of speech, think of words that modify a sex position or place such as “between”, “outside”, “on the beach” or “on top of”.
 You can see that with these kinds of words, a conversation can get spicy.
 Also, try adverbs that end in -ly such as “loudly”, “passionately” or “gently”.